khuedoan/homelab/docs/concepts/secrets-management.md

 --8<--
 ```

-## Pulling secrets from Vault to Kubernetes
+## How secrets are pulled from Vault to Kubernetes

-Commit and push an `ExternalSecret` object, for example:
+When you apply an `ExternalSecret` object, for example:

 ```yaml hl_lines="4 21-23"
 apiVersion: external-secrets.io/v1beta1